1,800 Seconds Short of the 24 Heures Du Mans

 The goal: Train for the 24 Heures Du Mans.

-Fast forward a girls’ coming of age party and we found ourselves in France two months before the Grand Prix of Endurance and Efficiency.
+Fast forward to a girls’ coming of age party in 2011 and we found ourselves in France two months before the Grand Prix of Endurance and Efficiency.
 Disappointed that we wouldn’t be able to coordinate a race weekend this visit, we headed for Le Mans to find the next best thing, the Musée des 24 Heuers Du Mans.
 An unmatched opportunity to bring our passion together with “training” at the birthplace of endurance.

 The 24 Hours of Le Mans Museum opened in April 2009 and is spread over 43,000 sq. feet.
 It is located right next door to the Circuit de la Sarthe, the race circuit used for the 24 Hour race.
 Along with permanent exhibitions dedicated to the Le Mans 24 Hours event, there are more than 100 incredible cars on display plus dozens of films and archival photographs.
 The Museum also houses a number of sets and scenes reconstructing the atmosphere of the Le Mans 24 hours from yesteryear.